4 geographic zones, 4 different risks

 These events are not anomalies — they are the new normal.
 Climate change is intensifying extreme weather across the country, and the trend shows events becoming more frequent and more severe.
 Being prepared is not alarmism — it is common sense.
 But being well prepared means understanding the specific risks of your region rather than following a one-size-fits-all checklist.

-At PlanRefugio Canada, we divide Canada into four preparedness zones based on geography, climate, and historical events.
+At EmergencyKitLab Canada, we divide Canada into four preparedness zones based on geography, climate, and historical events.
 Each zone has its own checklist, priority products, and customized plan.
-Because a kit that works in central London may not be right for the Highlands.
+Because a kit that works on the Prairies may not be right for the BC coast.

 Common Questions About Risk Zones